gurkirt/kinetics-download-prep/README.md

 Code is modified from [ActivityNet Crawler](https://github.com/activitynet/ActivityNet.git).

-# UPDATE Download is avaivale from AWS by CVDF [HERE](https://github.com/cvdfoundation/kinetics-dataset)
+# UPDATE: Direct download is made availbale [HERE](https://github.com/cvdfoundation/kinetics-dataset) by CVDF
-Use above repo to download youtube-dl route used here is will lead to lower number of videos downloaded.
-Above link give access to entire dataset including videos that are now deleted from youtube.
+This repo use youtube-dl route to download videos for kinetics dataset.
+Which leads to lower number of videos downloaded as some of the videos are deleted from youtube.
+Above link give direct access to entire original dataset including videos that are now deleted from youtube.
+Please use that in future, also, it would take much less time and space.

-But, you can other utlities from here, e.g. resizing video, extracting frame, rewriting the annotations etc.
+But, you can other utilities from here, e.g. resizing video, extracting frame, rewriting the annotations etc.

 ## Download Kinetics dataset